What we do

 In particular, the key functions of the office include:

-- Consulting children and young people, parents, families and government and non-government organisations.
+- consulting with children and young people, parents, families and government and non-government organisations

 The Commissioner’s work has regard to the United Nations Convention on the Rights of the Child and acting on the principle that parents, families and communities have the primary role in safeguarding and promoting the wellbeing of their children and young people and should be supported in carrying out their role.